Nneka the Pretty Serpent (2020 film): Production and release

 Auditions for the role of Nneka were held in the Federal Capital Territory, Nigeria and Owerri, Imo State in March 2020.
-A call for screenwriters was held and Baruch Apata was announced the winner on 5 May 2020.
-Ramsey Nouah, Chris Odeh and Chinenye Esuene served as the producers of the film while Charles Okpaleke was the executive producer.
+A call for screenwriters was held ,and Baruch Apata was announced the winner on 5 May 2020.
+Ramsey Nouah, Chris Odeh and Chinenye Esuene served as the producers of the film ,while Charles Okpaleke was the executive producer.
 A 41-second trailer was released in November 2020 while the film was released theatrically on 18 December 2020.
-It grossed ₦50,051,510 in Nigerian box office.
+It grossed ₦50,051,510 in Nthe igerian box office.

-Nneka the Pretty Serpent was TV Host, Idia Aisien's debut acting role; she had multiple auditions and employed the use of an acting coach and Igbo Language tutor.
+Nneka the Pretty Serpent was TV Host, Idia Aisien's debut acting role; she had multiple auditions and was coached by film acting coach Winifred Iguwa, in addition to working with an Igbo Language tutor.

 It was released on Netflix on 18 August 2021.

-Ndidi Obi starred as Nneka in the original film.
+Ndidi Obi, who starred as Nneka in the original film, has a cameo as the Queen Mother.